iDPL/placement/Schedule.md

 | calit2physics   | mongo.mayer.optiputer.net         | 1G       |   15    |
 | physics2calit      | flashio-osg.calit2.optiputer.net  | 1G       |   30    |

-*Note*:calit2physics and physics2calit2 are internal to UCSD on a 10G link.
+*Note:* calit2physics and physics2calit2 are internal to UCSD on a 10G link.
 Scheduled by murpa. should be non-conflicting